-In this post, you will see a roundup of 20 easy and quick fingerless gloves knitting patterns.
+In this post, you will see a roundup of 20 fingerless gloves knitting patterns.

-A fall and winter essential, fingerless gloves are a must-have for colder weather.
+A fall and winter essential, fingerless gloves and mittens are a must-have for colder weather.

-They protect your hands from the cold while allowing your fingers the freedom to still do many things, like drive, type and touch your phone screen.
+This is the perfect time to protect your hands from the cold while allowing your fingers the freedom to still do many things, like drive, type, and touch your phone screen.

-This type of glove is an easy one to knit.
+This type of mitten is an easy one to knit.